-During the COVID-19 pandemic, Henry has been focussing on painting in his shed as opposed to his studio.
+During the COVID-19 pandemic, Henry focussed on painting in his shed as opposed to his studio.
 This has evolved into a daily practice and has resulted in an ongoing series that has become known as the 'Shed Paintings'.
 In February 2021, one-hundred-and-one of these works on paper were gathered together in the first substantial publication on Henry's work entitled 'Shed Paintings - Henry Ward'.
-The book was published by Hato Press and features a new essay by Ben Street (please see the PDF download link below).
+The book was published by Hato Press and features a new essay by Ben Street.

 Henry Ward has written and lectured extensively on education and the arts.
-He is an advisor for Martin Gropius Bau, Berlin and in 2018 he curated a two day event there investigating approaches to public engagement.
-He is an advisor for Iniva and a trustee of Bolton Contemporary.
+He was an advisor for Martin Gropius Bau, Berlin and in 2018 he curated a two day event there investigating approaches to public engagement.
+He is a trustee of Bolton Contemporary.

 In 2018, 2019 and 2022 Henry was shortlisted for the Trinity Buoy Wharf Drawing Prize.
 He was longlisted for the Contemporary British Painting Prize in 2021 and included in the Wells Contemporary in 2020.
 In 2023 he will be artist in residence at The Albers Foundation, Connecticut.